Stroke and Paralysis Explained

 Treating Paralysis

-Occupational Therapy: Occupational therapy focuses on helping individuals rebuild their ability to perform everyday tasks like dressing, cooking, or grooming.
-The goal is to restore confidence and promote independence by developing new strategies, using assistive tools, and adapting routines to fit each person’s needs.
+Occupational Therapy: Helps individuals rebuild skills for daily tasks such as dressing, cooking, or grooming.
+Goals include promoting independence and confidence by developing new strategies, using adaptive tools, and adjusting routines to fit each person’s abilities.

 Rehabilitation and Recovery